BDA-KTS/Telegram-Data-Collection/README.md

 # Dependencies
 To install the dependencies you may use: pip3 install -r requirements.txt

+You should also have Telegram installed and a Telegram account in your phone

 # Limitation
 The method collects only the raw messages.
 For enrichments to the messages, further modifications to the code would be required

 # How to Use

-Run in command line:    python 1_extract_from_seed_list.py
+Run in command line:    python 1_extract_from_seed_list.py The framework will ask for a phone number : Enter the phone number through which Telegram account has been created The framework will ask for an one time password : Enter the OTP sent to you through the Telegram app